 18. CBML 2018 delivered by Stephen Gorard.
 His theme was “Let’s Make Education Fairer – Disadvantage, School Intakes and Outcomes.
 The lecture was a masterclass in showing how a rigorous analysis of data can challenge the ill-informed assumptions of policy makers.
 The recording of the lecture can be found at and Stephen’s slides showing the data he’s referring to are at Stephen Gorard’s slides

 19. CBML 2020 delivered by Professor Ken Jones Goldsmiths College, University of London, which was held via Zoom amidst continuing coronavirus uncertainty.
 The title of this lecture was “The Possibility of Change” thought as a collective and democratic project.
-Please listen to an audio recording of the lecture embedded here and follow the link to the full video version via Zoom Cloud below.
+Please listen to an audio recording and watch the video below.